 Come Rain or Come Shine (Jan Karon, 2016 – Amazon.com)

 I have long loved the fictional town of Mitford, North Carolina.
-Jan Karon has written 11 books about the town and its inhabitants so far; Come Rain or Come Shine is the twelfth in the series.
+Jan Karon has previously written 12 books about the town and its inhabitants so far; Come Rain or Come Shine is the thirteenth in the series.
 The wedding of Dooley and Lace – referred to as “The Big Knot” in the book – is one that readers have been waiting for pretty much since Dooley Russell appeared in the first book (At Home in Mitford) as an eleven-year-old boy, looking for a place to “take a dump.”
 Next to Father Tim’s own wedding to Cynthia, this is probably the most looked-forward-to event in the town’s most recent history.
 And attendees are not disappointed.
 While it may be a “small country wedding,” we find there’s really no such thing as a small country wedding, especially when there’s a country vet practice to get off the ground, a new bull on the farm, a stormy forecast despite the buried bottle of bourbon (a Southern tradition?), and who in the world is Jack Tyler?

 Gifts of Imperfection (Brené Brown, 2010 – Amazon.com)